amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 have Firefox or other graphical browser on that server
 * Something doesn't work right, some pages don't load fast enough and most of the tests fail.
 We should fix this
-* It is mandatory that in some test case a login is performed before doing any other action
+* It is mandatory that, in some cases, a login is performed before doing any other action
 * Why are there so many different flows?
  All the unit tests should have a common framework.

+My point is that such tests are **unstable and unmaintainable**.
+For one, Selenium always tends to break because of some timing issues and other reasons that have nothing to do with your test code (still, you'll have to fix it somehow; worst case scenario, by using ``Thread.sleep()``).
+Second, you have 1000 tests all written differently, performing different flows and such.
+Lastly, your UI tests are 100%, coupled with Selenium - tomorrow you might decide to change the technology, why should you rewrite your tests?

 What is the answer to this?
-Surely it is none of the tricks that JUnit offers, things such as parameterized runners or setup/destroy methods.
+Surely, it is none of the tricks that JUnit offers - things such as parameterized runners or setup/destroy methods.

 The answer is **abstraction and encapsulation**.
 Before writing any actual tests, you should encapsulate the ``WebDriver`` instance in some objects.
 You should abstract your application